How to Make a DIY HDTV Antenna and Ditch Cable for Good

-- You should have 8 points where the lines intersect.
+- You should have eight points where the lines intersect.

 Step 3: Cut the Coat Hangers

-Cut eight lengths of 14 inch from the coat hangers.
-Each wire length will need to be bent halfway, to create a V shape.
-The ends of the V need to be 3 inches apart.
+Each wire length must be bent halfway, to create a V shape, the ends which must be three inches apart.
 The measurements are essential for the antennae to perform correctly, so don’t just randomly fold them in half.

-Cutting can be performed by hacksaw if necessary, but if you have a Dremel-style handheld mini power tool (one of the most important tools for any beginner in electronics), this is a far better, and quicker option.
+Cutting can be performed by hacksaw if necessary, but a Dremel-style handheld mini power tool is a quicker option.